RagnarB83/ash-documentation/docs/setup.rst

 ##################################################
-Installation and Configuration
+B. Installation and Configuration
 ##################################################

 *****************************************************
 B1.
-Semi-Automatic Installation and Configuration
+Semi-Automatic
 *****************************************************

 (Experimental feature)

 This uses the install_ash.sh script inside the ASH directory.
-The script downloads and installs Python packages as well as Julia and packages.
+The script downloads and installs Python packages (numpy, geometric,pyjulia) as well as Julia and packages.
 It requires a working Python3 installation.

 **Step 1.** Set path_to_python3_dir in ./install_ash.sh script to the Python3 installation you want to use.
-Note: You need to be able to install packages to this installation via pip3.
+Note: You need to be able to install packages to this installation via pip.

 **Step 2.** cd to ASH directory and run: ./install_ash.sh

 **Step 3.** Run: source ./set_environment_ash.sh

 *****************************************************
 B2.
-Manual Installation and Configuration
+Manual
 *****************************************************

 **Step 1.**